Splitting of the Breast: Psychology

 According to the official filmbooks of the series, the two versions of Shinji represent the psychoanalytic concepts of ego and super ego, which Sigmund Freud presented in his work The Ego and the Id.
 The Anime Café likened Shinji's dialogue with himself, in which he says there are many "Shinji Ikari" present in the minds of other people, to Albert Einstein's theory of relativity, which discusses the role of the "local observer" in high-speed physics.
-According to Japanese writer Minami Ooka, the idea images of oneself exist in the consciousnesses of other people comes from Ryū Murakami's novel Ai to gensō no fascism (愛と幻想のファシズム); in a scene of the novel, Fruit, girlfriend of the protagonist Zero, tells him there are several Zeros.
+According to Japanese writer Minami Ooka, the idea that images of oneself exist in the consciousness of other people comes from Ryū Murakami's novel Ai to gensō no fascism (愛と幻想のファシズム); in a scene of the novel, Fruit, girlfriend of the protagonist Zero, tells him there are several Zeros.
+According to Arbonés, Murakami's works share with Evangelion a climate of pessimism typical of those years of crisis for Japan.
+Arbonés also finds similar themes in Shinya Tsukamoto's Tetsuo: The Iron Man (1989); both Tsukamoto and Anno share an obsession with sexuality, the underworld, and "protagonists who unsuccessfully search for their identity".
 Academic Yuya Sato likened the style of monologue between the two Shinji to girls' manga, also known as shōjo.
 The words of the monologue are spoken without presupposing the recipient of the message, without any intention of having someone listen to it, just as in shōjo.
 Within the narrative universe of shōjo manga, no communication occurs between characters, but the reader can still read monologues.
-Furthermore, Japanese architect Kaichiro Morikawa compared the structure of the episode to director Bill Viola's work "Nantes Triptych", which consists of a triptych of three video sequences, of which the middle one shows a body sinking into a bluish liquid and the last one depicting the birth of a baby.
+Furthermore, Japanese architect Kaichiro Morikawa compared the structure of the episode to director Bill Viola's work "Nantes Triptych", which consists of a triptych of three video sequences, of which the middle one shows a body sinking into a bluish liquid, while the last one depicts the birth of a baby.